Are you searching for Branches of Life Sciences? here is the short guide on this topic.

-The different branches of Life sciences are available.
-In that Biology is one of the branches.
-Biology can be divided into two main subjects: Botany (the study of plants) and Zoology (the study of animals), but this separation is not clear cut.
-Life sciences are the group of advanced biology.
-Taxonomy (Systematics) involves classification of organisms.
+Life sciences are a group of advanced biology.
+Taxonomy (Systematics) involves the classification of organisms.
 Morphology is concerned with the size and form of whole organisms and their organs and the spatial relationships of the parts of the body to each other.

 In Life Sciences, Plants can be classified as follows: